wendyverdonk93/docs/content/payment-methods/banks/ideal/activate-ideal.md

 Enable iDEAL as payment method in your ecommerce platform to finalize the activation.

-If you have any questions, email one of our account managers at <sales@multisafepay.com>
+For any questions, email your account manager at <sales@multisafepay.com>